rooftoofwoof/ml-100/ML100CourseLog.md

 **Today's Progress** : Labeled about 700 pictures each of men and women.
 Highest accuracy without changing anything in the code was 86%.

 **Thoughts** : Clouderizer rocks!
 The labeled men and women data was stored on my Google Drive account.
 Also was surprised to see such a high accuracy on such low resolution photos, i.e. about 50 x 50 pixels thumbnails.
 That just blew my mind.

+## Day 7 : July 14 , 2018
+**Today's Progress** : Forgot what I did.
+But I did do something...

+**Thoughts** : Gotta be more disciplined!

+## Day 8 : July 15 , 2018
+**Today's Progress** : Ran into problems with missing weights and undefined commands.
+Fixed them, kinda.

+**Thoughts** : Gotta be more disciplined!!!!

+## Day 9 : July 15 , 2018
+**Today's Progress** : Ran the resnext50 architecture thingy on a very low-res (about 50x50 pixels) set of woman/man images.
+The accuracy was 83.3%.
+Then realized due to syncing complications between Clouderizer and Google Drive, the valid and train folders had the full set of images and the test set had repeated images.

+**Thoughts** : Gotta download the data, sort them nicely, store them locally, send them back up to the cloud, without syncing.